Kong/kong/README.md

 ## Contributing

-We ❤️ pull requests, and we’re continually working hard to make it as easy as possible for developers to contribute.
-Before beginning development with the Kong API Gateway, please familiarize yourself with the following developer resources:
+We ❤️ pull requests, and we’re continuously working hard to make it as easy as possible for developers to contribute.
+Before beginning development with the Kong API Gateway, please get yourself familiarize with the following developer resources:
 - Contributor Guide ([CONTRIBUTING.md](CONTRIBUTING.md)) to learn about how to contribute to Kong.
 - Development Guide ([DEVELOPER.md](DEVELOPER.md)): Setting up your development environment.
 - [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md) and [COPYRIGHT](COPYRIGHT)